BenSimonds/QlikviewSkeleton/README.md

   * Creating MyApp.qvw from MyApp.nd.qvw and refreshing it from the prj folder (though it should be up to date anyway) and re-saving it.
   * Reloading MyApp.qvw

 The former task is more important than the latter, as you may wish to do the latter in several different ways depending on the application (running a chain of tasks in publisher, batch file, manually).
-The first task is carried out by build.vbs.
+The first task is carried out by `build.vbs`.
 It does the following steps in a very similar way to reduce.vbs:

-  * Loops through App and QVDLoader and for each ".nd.qvw" file it finds, copies it to create a ".qvw" file.
+  * Loops through App and QVDLoader and for each `.nd.qvw` file it finds, copies it to create a `.qvw` file.
   * Opens that qvw file to cause QlikView to apply the -prj folder, saves and closes.

 Doing this without worrying about reloading saves having to worry about dependencies between files.
 Reloads can then be done whichever way the user chooses.